About SOILSCAPE

 Validation and replication

-The last stage is the one of sustainability to recruit new Orchestra Conductors worldwide, make some policy recommendations, design an action plan and continue the projects symphony to ensure a sustainable project.
+The last stage is the one of sustainability to recruit new Orchestra Conductors worldwide, make some policy recommendations, design an action plan and continue the symphony across Europe and beyond.

 SOILSCAPE Chapters